 Draw a horizontal line on the back of the headboard, 1 inch down from the top, and mark the center point.
 This will serve as a reference for attaching the matching bracket pieces.

 Step 5: Install Brackets on Back of Headboard

 Measure the distance of each wall-mounted bracket from the center line.
 Use those measurements to mark the back of the headboard.
 Install the second part of the bracket set onto the headboard at the marked locations.

 Slide the headboard down onto the brackets on the wall to mount it.
 The headboard brackets should slip over the wall brackets.
 A helper makes the job easier.

 Position the headboard between the bed and the wall, centering the headboard across the width of the bed.

-Push the bolt through the backside of the headboard and through the hole on the bed frame.
-Add a washer and then use the wing nut to secure the headboard snugly.
+Push the bolt through the back of the headboard and through the hole on the bed frame.
+Add a washer, and then use a wing nut to secure the headboard snugly.

 If the bolt head exceeds the size of the opening on the headboard, use an additional washer on the head of the bolt.